campaignmonitor/createsend-ruby/README.md

     gem install createsend

+## Documentation

+Full documentation is hosted by [RubyDoc.info](http://rubydoc.info/gems/createsend/frames).

 ## Examples

 ### Basic usage
-Retrieve a list of all your clients.
+This example of listing all your clients demonstrates basic usage of the library:

     require 'createsend'